medbioinf/pia/README.md

 filtering or scoring, are fixed as in prior approaches, but held as flexible as possible, to allow for any adjustments needed by the user.

-PIA can be called via the command line (also in Docker containers) or in the workflow environment KNIME, which allows a seamless integration into OpenMS workflows.
+PIA can be called via the command line (also in Docker containers, available at https://quay.io/repository/medbioinf/pia) or in the workflow environment KNIME, which allows a seamless integration into OpenMS workflows.

 ![The PIA Analysis Viewer in KNIME](https://github.com/medbioinf/pia/wiki/KNIME_analysis_view.png)